 To learn more about Novak’s House and Brandon’s addiction services, call him today at (610) 947-5587.
 Skateboarding and drug abuse have always been associated with each other.
-In movies and TV shows, skateboarders are often portrayed as heavy drinkers and drug users.
+In movies and TV shows, skateboarders often drink a lot or use drugs like marijuana, heroin, meth, and cocaine.
 But that’s just one of the many stereotypes attached to the skateboarding community.
 As addiction awareness continues to expand, more skateboarders and other professional athletes are turning their lives around.
 As a professional skateboarder who’s in recovery from addiction, Brandon Novak is sharing some of the pro skateboarders that are sober.

 One of the most common misconceptions about skateboarders is that they’re all delinquents who use drugs and drink.
 While this isn’t always true, this stigma has inadvertently fed into the idea that drug and alcohol use is part of the skateboarding culture.
 Especially on channels like MTV, drinking and using drugs have been viewed as common and almost expected characteristics of a skateboarder.
 As society continues learning more about the dangers of addiction, more awareness of the need for addiction treatment is being spread.
 Because skateboarders often get a bad rep for being addicts, we’re sharing a list of 7 professional skateboarders that are sober.